 - Avoid heavy or spicy food before bed

-Can Sleep Trackers Tell You What Sleep Stage You’re In?
+Can Sleep Trackers Tell People What Sleep Stage They’re In?

 Many people use smart watches or sleep apps to track their sleep.
-These can be helpful for figuring out how much sleep you get each night, but researchers stress that at-home monitoring is not accurate enough to diagnose sleep issues, and probably can’t reliably distinguish between the different stages of sleep.
-This can only be done through monitoring your brainwaves, while at-home sleep trackers rely on your heart rate and movement.
+These can be helpful for figuring out how much sleep one gets each night, but researchers stress that at-home monitoring is not accurate enough to diagnose sleep issues, and probably can’t reliably distinguish between the different stages of sleep.
+This can only be done through monitoring one’s brainwaves, while at-home sleep trackers rely on heart rate and movement.

 “Heart rate is not the same as brain waves.
 And brain waves tell us what stage of sleep we’re in,” Dr. Lisa Meltzer, a sleep researcher at National Jewish Health hospital in Denver, told LiveScience.

-If you are concerned that you have a sleep disorder, speak to your doctor to see if they recommend an overnight sleep study, during which professionals will use an EEG to monitor your brain waves.
-But if you just want to know generally how much sleep you are getting each night, a smartwatch or app should be able to give you some basic information.
+If people are concerned that they have a sleep disorder, they should speak to their doctor to see if they recommend an overnight sleep study, during which professionals will use an EEG to monitor their brain waves.
+But if someone just wants to know generally how much sleep they are getting each night, a smartwatch or app should be able to give them some basic information.